michelle-morin/ParkAPI/README.md

   - a successful request (200 OK) returns a single park object from the ``michelle_morin`` database table ``parks`` based on ParkId
 * '/parks/{id}'
   - PUT request
-  - requires a park object (formatted in JSON) in the body of the API request; the park object must have a ParkId matching an existing entry in the ``parks`` table of the ``michelle_morin`` database.
+  - requires an id parameter (ParkId of the park object) in the path of the API request; the id parameter must match a ParkId of an existing entry in the ``parks`` table of the ``michelle_morin`` database
+  - requires a park object (formatted in JSON) in the body of the API request
-  - a successful (200 OK) request returns nothing, and instead updates an existing entry having a ParkId matching the input id parameter in the ``parks`` table of the ``michelle_morin`` database
+  - a successful (200 OK) request returns nothing, and instead updates an existing park entry in the ``parks`` table of the ``michelle_morin`` database
 * '/parks/{id}'
   - DELETE request
   - requires an id parameter (ParkId of the park object) in the path of the API request